google/syzkaller/docs/linux/setup.md

 ```

 As the result compiled binaries should appear in the `bin/` dir.

-Also see [Go Getting Started](https://golang.org/doc/install) for more details.

 Note: if you want to do cross-OS/arch testing, you need to specify `TARGETOS`,
 `TARGETVMARCH` and `TARGETARCH` arguments to `make`.
 See the [Makefile](/Makefile) for details.